luhn/pyramid-tasks/sample/README.md

     return sum((int(val.decode("ascii")) for val in values), 0)
 ```

-You'll see the first argument is `request`, which is added by Pyramid Task.
+You'll see the first argument is `request`, which is added by Pyramid Tasks.
 This is a request just like the one used by our Pyramid app, pulling from the same configuration.
 With no extra code or wrangling of Celery, we can use `request.redis` in our task.
-This is the magic of Pyramid Task:  You can write your task code in the same way you write your view code.
+This is the magic of Pyramid Tasks:  You can write your task code in the same way you write your view code.

 It's worth noting that althugh `request ` is a request object, it's not the same request object that queued the task.
 If you inspect `request.url` or `request.GET`, you'll find them quite empty.